 The other feature of Islamic Civilization is the freedom of human intellect from superstitions.
 As argued by Iqbal (quoted by Ashimi, 2016) the existence of ijtihad and productive creativity were some of the factors behind the rise of Islamic civilization.
 There was a sense of teaching people to think critically and creatively (prohibition of imitation without sound evidence).
-Thus, the research environment was so conducive and motivating; especially regarding revelations about natural phenomena and returning to the revelation in case of any obstacle or any hindrance in their study of the physical world.
-The opening of Bait al-Hikmah by the Abbasid ruler, Harun al- Rashid, for research and innovative purpose was an example that prove intellectual freedom in the early stage of Islamic civilization.
+Thus, the research environment was so conducive and motivating; especially regarding revelations about natural phenomena and returning to the revelation in case of any obstacle or hindrance in their study of the physical world.
+The opening of Bait al-Hikmah for research and innovative purposes was an example that proved intellectual freedom in the early stage of Islamic civilization.